Lombards: Arian monarchy

 In 572, Alboin was murdered in Verona in a plot led by his wife, Rosamund, who later fled to Ravenna.
 His successor, Cleph, was also assassinated, after a ruthless reign of 18 months.
 His death began an interregnum of years (the "Rule of the Dukes") during which the dukes did not elect any king, a period regarded as a time of violence and disorder.
-In 586, threatened by a Frankish invasion, the dukes elected Cleph's son, Authari, as king.
+In 584, threatened by a Frankish invasion, the dukes elected Cleph's son, Authari, as king.
 In 589, he married Theodelinda, daughter of Garibald I of Bavaria, the Duke of Bavaria.
-The Catholic Theodelinda was a friend of Pope Gregory I and pushed for Christianization.
-In the meantime, Authari embarked on a policy of internal reconciliation and tried to reorganize royal administration.
+The Catholic Theodelinda corresponded with Pope Gregory I and encouraged the conversion of the Lombards.
+In the meantime, Authari embarked on a policy of internal reconciliation and tried to reorganise royal administration.
 The dukes yielded half their estates for the maintenance of the king and his court in Pavia.
-On the foreign affairs side, Authari managed to thwart the dangerous alliance between the Byzantines and the Franks.
+In foreign affairs, Authari blocked an alliance between the Byzantines and the Franks.

-Authari died in 591 and was succeeded by Agilulf, the duke of Turin, who also married Theodelinda in the same year.
-Agilulf successfully fought the rebel dukes of northern Italy, conquering Padua in 601, Cremona and Mantua in 603, and forcing the Exarch of Ravenna to pay tribute.
+Authari died in 590 and was succeeded by Agilulf, the duke of Turin, who also married Theodelinda in the same year.
+Agilulf successfully fought the rebel dukes of northern Italy, conquering Padua in 601, Cremona and Mantua in 603, and exacting a payment from the Exarch of Ravenna.
 Agilulf died in 616; Theodelinda reigned alone until 628 when she was succeeded by Adaloald.
 Arioald, the head of the Arian opposition who had married Theodelinda's daughter Gundeperga, later deposed Adaloald.

-Arioald was succeeded by Rothari, regarded by many authorities as the most energetic of all Lombard kings.
+Arioald was succeeded by Rothari, who reigned from 636 to 652.
 He extended his dominions, conquering Liguria in 643 and the remaining part of the Byzantine territories of inner Veneto, including the Roman city of Opitergium (Oderzo).
-Rothari also made the famous edict bearing his name, the Edictum Rothari, which established the laws and the customs of his people in Latin: the edict did not apply to the tributaries of the Lombards, who could retain their own laws.
+Rothari also issued the edict bearing his name, the Edictum Rothari, which established the laws and the customs of his people in Latin: the edict did not apply to the tributaries of the Lombards, who could retain their own laws.
 Rothari's son Rodoald succeeded him in 652, still very young, and was killed by his opponents.

 At the death of King Aripert I in 661, the kingdom was split between his children Perctarit, who set his capital in Milan, and Godepert, who reigned from Pavia (Ticinum).
 Perctarit was overthrown by Grimoald, son of Gisulf, duke of Friuli and Benevento since 647.
 Perctarit fled to the Avars and then to the Franks.
-Grimoald managed to regain control over the duchies and deflected the late attempt of the Byzantine emperor Constans II to conquer southern Italy.
-He also defeated the Franks.
-At Grimoald's death in 671 Perctarit returned and promoted tolerance between Arians and Catholics, but he could not defeat the Arian party, led by Arachi, duke of Trento, who submitted only to his son, the philo-Catholic Cunincpert.
+Grimoald regained control over the duchies, repelled the attempt of the Byzantine emperor Constans II to conquer southern Italy, and defeated the Franks.
+At Grimoald's death in 671 Perctarit returned and promoted tolerance between Arians and Catholics, but he could not subdue the rebel Alahis, duke of Trento, who was overcome only by his son, the philo-Catholic Cunincpert.

 The Lombards engaged in fierce battles with Slavic peoples during these years: from 623 to 626 the Lombards unsuccessfully attacked the Carantanians, and, in 663–64, the Slavs raided the Vipava Valley and the Friuli.